-A financial derivative, such as warrants or options, which will be settled with the Company's own equity instruments is classified as an equity instrument if the derivative is to acquire a fixed number of the Company's own equity instruments for a fixed amount of U.S. dollars.
+A financial derivative, such as warrants or options, which will be settled with the Company's common shares is classified as an equity instrument if the derivative is to acquire a fixed number of the Company's own equity instruments for a fixed amount of U.S. dollars.

-A financial derivative is considered a financial liability at FVTPL if it is used to acquire a variable number of equity instruments and the options or warrants were not offered pro-rata to all existing owners of the class of non-derivative equity instruments.
+A financial derivative is considered a financial liability at FVTPL if it is used to acquire a variable number of common shares and the options or warrants were not offered pro-rata to all existing owners of the class of non-derivative equity instruments.